epfml/personalized-collaborative-llms/README.md

 1. This might take a while to run, because we run the experiments with 10 different seeds.
 2. There two variants to the datasets.
 3. For clearer visualisation on wandb, we used a different project for each dataset.
+4. The number of clients used can be changed but there is a specific range for each dataset.

 #### AG News